Max-Makhrov/Smart-Data-Validation-in-Goolge-Sheets/README.md

 # Smart-Data-Valigation-in-Goolge-Sheets
 Create dependent drop-down lists in your sheets.

+# Features
+1. Set 2 and more level dependent drop-down lists (DDLs)
+2. Set 1 and more DDLs on a single sheet.
+3. Set 1 and more DDLs from single data sheet.
+4. Set DDLs from another files as a source data.
+5. Set DDLs in a custom order of columns.
+6. Auto-complete values when the only value is left.
+7. Auto-delete validation when user deletes values in previous level

+*Tip.* When you set new rule, use auto column numbers detection.
+It works when column names are the same in source and work sheet.

+*Tip.* Validation works when user copies data down (uses `[Ctrl + V]` or `[Ctrl + D]` keys).

 # Setup
 1. Open your Sheets
 2. Go to menu `Tools > Script Editor`